asissuthar/gulp-b64/README.md

 # gulp-b64
-Convert File to Base64 Data
+gulp plugin for converting files to base64 string.